coatyio/coaty-js/docs/man/migration-guide.md

 # Coaty JS Migration Guide

 The jump to a new major release of Coaty involves breaking changes to the Coaty JS framework API.
-This guide describes what they are and how to update your Coaty JS application to comply with the new release.
+This guide describes what they are and how to upgrade your Coaty JS application to a new release.

 ## Coaty 1 -> Coaty 2

-The primary goal of Coaty 2 is to streamline the framework API, as well as to get rid of unused and deprecated functionality.
-Coaty 2 also prepares for so-called "communication bindings", a mechanism to make the publish-subscribe messaging protocol that Coaty uses internally interchangeable.
+Coaty 2 incorporates experience and feedback gathered with Coaty 1.
+It pursues the main goal to streamline the framework API, to get rid of unused and deprecated functionality, and to prepare for future extensions.

-Among other refactorings, Coaty 2 carries breaking changes regarding package naming and import declarations, IO routing, and the communication protocol.
+Coaty 2 introduces "communication bindings", a mechanism to make Coaty's underlying publish-subscribe messaging protocol interchangeable, while keeping the set of communication event patterns.

+Among other refactorings, Coaty 2 carries breaking changes regarding package naming and import declarations, object types, distributed lifecycle management, IO routing, and the communication protocol.
 Therefore, Coaty 2 applications are no longer backward-compatible and interoperable with Coaty 1 applications.
-However, the essential set of communication event patterns didn't change.

 To update to Coaty 2, follow the migration steps described in the following sections.